dapepe/rdp/README.md

 The script will:
 1. Detect your system architecture (AMD64/ARM64)
 2. Create the `.env` file with secure passwords
+3. **Prompt for RDP Gateway configuration directory** (default: `/srv/rdpgw`)
-3. Prompt for your Cloudflare tunnel token
+4. Prompt for your Cloudflare tunnel token
-4. Configure both Guacamole and RDP Gateway to use the same tunnel
+5. Configure both Guacamole and RDP Gateway to use the same tunnel
-5. Start all services in the correct order
+6. Start all services in the correct order
-6. **Display detailed network configuration** including:
+7. **Display detailed network configuration** including:
    - Service IP addresses and ports
    - Access URLs (local and Cloudflare)
    - Default credentials
    - Security recommendations

+### Configuration Directory Setup

+The setup script will ask for a configuration directory for RDP Gateway files:
+- **Default location**: `/srv/rdpgw`
+- **Purpose**: Stores `hosts.yaml`, `users.yaml`, and other configuration files
+- **Automatic creation**: Directory is created with proper permissions if it doesn't exist
+- **Permissions**: The script will handle directory creation and permissions automatically

 ### 3. Manual Environment Configuration (Optional)